-Longford Parish Council help to provide a wide range of services and are always working hard to improve standards.
+Longford Parish Council in Gloucestershire help to provide a wide range of services and are always working hard to improve standards.
 The council operates efficiently and in accordance with rules and procedures as laid down by the Local Government Act 1972.

 Longford Parish Council